SAP/spartacus-docs/_pages/dev/backend_communication/loading-scopes.md

 }
 ```

-In this example, the `detail` scope is reloaded when `MyEvent` is emitted.
+In this example, the `details` scope is reloaded when `MyEvent` is emitted.